Abu Dhabi buyers benchmarking against Monaco and Miami, new MERED insights reveal

 PHOTO

-Abu Dhabi, UAE: MERED, the award-winning real estate developer, has released new buyer insights from Riviera Residences, its landmark waterfront project designed by Herzog & de Meuron, revealing what is driving high-net-worth buyer decisions in Abu Dhabi's premium property segment.
+Abu Dhabi, United Arab Emirates: MERED, the award-winning real estate developer, has released new buyer insights from Riviera Residences, its landmark waterfront project designed by Herzog & de Meuron, revealing what is driving high-net-worth buyer decisions in Abu Dhabi's premium property segment.
 Compiled from direct buyer engagements in Q1 2026, the findings reflect evolving expectations around waterfront living, architectural quality, investment performance, and long-term asset value.

 The insights indicate that buyers are increasingly benchmarking Abu Dhabi against established global coastal trophy markets, including Monaco, the French Riviera, Miami, and Singapore, reinforcing the city’s growing position within international premium real estate flows.